 Children's Social Care Team

-Most children with disabilities and additional needs will have their needs met in universal services and in the early help provision in the Family Wellbeing Centres across Sefton.
+Most children with disabilities and additional needs will have their needs met in universal services and in the early help provision in the Family Well-being Centres across Sefton.
 Trained early help staff offer 1:1 and group support to help you to understand the needs of your disabled child.
 Many families find help is effective with sleep problems and behaviour management.
-Please see contact details and current information HERE.
+Contact details and current information

 Children with disabilities are encouraged to access Aiming High Short Breaks provision during the school holidays, evenings and weekends.
-Please see contact details and current information HERE.
+Contact details and current information

-If your child’s Social Worker is absence, you can contact the duty Social Worker or another Social Worker within the team via the Duty number.
+If you wish to contact the service, you can contact the duty Social Worker or your identified key worker within the team via the Duty number.

 Reporting a Child or Young Person at Risk: